nip3o/economeep/docs/deploy.rst

 **********

-Currently, economeep is not deployed anywhere, but if you want to try I would recommend using Gunicorn + nginx with supervisord.
+Currently, economeep is not deployed anywhere, but if you want to try I would recommend using Gunicorn + nginx with supervisord, and writing a deploy script with Fabric.